How to Improve the Speed of Your PrestaShop Store

 • User experience: a fast store conveys professionalism and builds trust.

-This is not about optimizing for the sake of it.
+It’s not about optimizing for the sake of it.
 It’s about making your store work like a serious business.

 The most common causes of slowness in PrestaShop